leticiawanderley/PowerBI-Angular/README.md

 ## Other options

+1. `async="true"`

     If the properties bound to the attributes on the component are not correct by the time an instance the component is created the visual will not embed.
 In order to instruct the component to defer loading until the attributes are valid you can set the attribute `async="true"`.
 This will watch for changes on the `embed-url` and `access-token` attributes which are required, and if they are both valid strings it will attempt to embed.

+    ```
-`<ms-powerbi-report-directive embed-url="vm.model.embedUrl" access-token="vm.model.accessToken" async="true"></ms-powerbi-report-directive>`
+    <ms-powerbi-report-directive embed-url="vm.model.embedUrl" access-token="vm.model.accessToken" async="true"></ms-powerbi-report-directive>
+    ```